Australia: The Ultimate Adventure Guide

 Where to See What

-• Penguins: Phillip Island parade, St Kilda breakwater (Melbourne)
+Penguins: Phillip Island parade (Victoria—nightly, ticketed), St Kilda breakwater (Melbourne—free, at sunset).

 Ethical Wildlife Tourism

-Australia leads in responsible wildlife tourism.
-Look for accredited operators and avoid facilities that allow direct handling of wild animals.
+Australia leads responsible wildlife tourism.
+Look for accredited operators, avoid facilities allowing direct handling of wild animals, and choose sanctuaries focused on rehabilitation and conservation over entertainment.

 Road Trips